turingschool/front-end-curriculum/lessons/module-3/react-2-the-how.md

 You may have noticed that our App component was capitalized.
 And now our Ideas component is capitalized, too.In React, component names should be written in PascalCase, which is a naming convention where the first letter of each word in the name is capitalized, and there are no underscores or hyphens between words.By following this naming convention, it becomes clear to other developers that a particular element in the codebase is a React component.

 When an element starts with a lowercase letter, it refers to (and will be treated as) a built-in component like `<div>` or `<span>`, which can lead to silent errors or unexpected side-effects.
-It's also important to note that capitalizing component names makes for good developer empathy.
+It's also important to note that capitalizing component names makes for good developer empathy, because they can look at the file tree and see at a glance which files are are components and which are not.
 </section>

 Will this Ideas component need to have state?
 What do you think?